-The Cosby Jury Just Asked a Key Question in His Sex-Assault Case
+The Cosby Jury Just Asked to Hear Andrea Constand’s Testimony Again

 The transcripts also revisited the alleged assault in graphic detail, how Constand described waking up to Cosby’s hands touching her body, specifically how he slipped his finger in and out of her vagina.
 She said she could not fight back, and that it was only when she woke up hours later at approximately four in the morning, alone on Cosby’s living room sofa with her clothes disheveled and her bra pushed up, that she left Cosby’s home.

-This is the fourth time the jury has paused deliberations to ask a question about the evidence in the trial.
 Prior to today’s rereading of court transcripts, the jury inquired about Cosby’s sworn statements, as well as testimony from investigators.
 The jury of ten Caucasians and two African-Americans is tasked with deciding whether Cosby is guilty of three counts of felony indecent assault charges for allegations that he drugged and sexually assaulted Constand, a former sports director at Temple University, where the comedian served on the board of trustees.
 Over the course of the trial, the prosecution presented 12 witnesses in its case, while the defense called just one, alleging that the sexual-abuse allegations against Cosby are false, and that he and Constand enjoyed a consensual relationship.

 As the court reporter read Constand’s testimony aloud, Cosby sat quietly in the courtroom, occasionally leaning forward or gazing toward the jury.
 The famous TV dad has been at the courthouse every day since the trial wrapped on Monday afternoon.